TCE Namibia on BBC and Devex

-DAPP Namibia has been actively involved in fighting the spread of HIV/AIDS in Namibia for over 10 years.
+DAPP Namibia has been actively involved in implementing a community-centered approach in fighting the spread of HIV/AIDS in Namibia for over 10 years.
 This contribution, together with the government’s political will and support, has assisted in creating an effective environment in battling HIV/AIDS.

-A recent article appearing in the journal Devex applauds Namibia's achievements, particularly its surpassing many of the 90-90-90 targets set by UNAIDS in 2014.
-While the progress has been laudable, the article also points out that there is more work to do.
+While the progress has been laudable, there is more work to do.
 Namibia still has the fifth highest HIV burden in the world.

 Following the Partner Trail